 The 17-member Steering Committee was appointed by the President and represented leadership for System Administration, the campuses and institutes, the Board of Trustees, alumni and students.
 Their commitment to the President’s vision for the process and their oversight through six formal meetings from September 2011 to April 2012 ensured that the emerging Strategic Plan reflected and embraced the UT System’s strengths and culture, identified and found solutions to its challenges and charges from the state, and engaged multiple constituencies in a transparent process.
 The Steering Committee developed the Plan’s goals and initiatives, reviewed data and feedback, advised on Task Force membership and additional stakeholder involvement, prioritized action items and initial timelines developed by the Task Forces, and approved supporting frameworks for communications, constituent engagement, dashboard, budget and implementation.

 A total of 12 Task Forces with representatives from across the System met in December 2011- January 2012 to propose five-year action items with a focus on the first two years of the plan’s implementation.
 Drawing together subject experts across the enterprise, these collaborations identified activities for achieving Plan goals and initiatives.
 The Task Forces met frequently on a tight timeframe and produced detailed action steps at the same time their collaboration built momentum and wider internal participation in the plan’s formulation.
 After reviewing the Task Force work, the Steering Committee prioritized recommendations for the first two years of implementation and preserved remaining ideas for use by operational teams responsible for translating the Plan into action.
-These teams, appointed by the President and Chancellors, and the scope of their work will be defined further in Year 1 implementation activities, which start after July 1, 2012.
+These teams, appointed by the President and Chancellors, and their scope of work were defined further as implementation activities progressed.

 The 12 Task Forces were: